bargaisabelle/ceg2410-bargaisabelle/Linux/RAID.md

 ![raid status](images/raidpart2.png)

-  - Personalities are the RAID level that your(my) kernel can support.
+  - Personalities are the RAID levels that your(my) kernel can support.
   - The second line shows the name of the array, md0, the type of array, RAID 5, the state, active, and the component devices used to build the array.
 The numbers in the brackets describe the role of the device in the array.